Frequently Asked Questions

 Can I study abroad?

-Given the fast-paced and challenging curriculum with many courses unique to UC Berkeley, studying abroad during the semester will be difficult.
-There are many summer programs, however, that might be possible for LSBE students to pursue.
+Given the fast-paced and challenging curriculum with many courses unique to UC Berkeley, studying abroad during the semester will be difficult – but possible, as several LSBE students did!
+There are also many summer programs that might be possible for LSBE students to pursue.

 Admissions